- Full Name

 Ndidi also featured in all seven of Nigeria’s Africa Cup of Nations fixtures en route to the semi-finals in 2019, where Algeria emerged victorious after Riyad Mahrez scored a 95th-minute free-kick in Cairo.

-Despite injury curtailing him briefly over the festive period in 2019/20, Ndidi continues to be at the heart of Leicester's game plan, adding two goals - against Chelsea and Newcastle United - to his overall tally.
+Despite injury curtailing him briefly over the festive period in 2019/20, Ndidi continued to be at the heart of Leicester's game plan, adding two goals - against Chelsea and Newcastle United - to his overall tally.
+In 2020/21, meanwhile, silverware followed as the Foxes lifted the Emirates FA Cup.